EncryptSL/CENSOR-RELOADED-ISSUES/.github/ISSUE_TEMPLATE/bukkit_bug_report.md

 **MineCraft Server version and Platform:**
  - Platform: [e.g. Spigot]
  - Server Version: [e.g. 1.16.1]
- - Where bug suspected in CensorReloadedBukkit or CensorReloadedBungee.

 **Additional context**
 Add any other context about the problem here.